rhdtownsend/msg/docs/source/appendices/grid-tools/make_passband.rst

 make_passband
 ~~~~~~~~~~~~~

-The :command:`specint_to_specgrid` tool reads filter response data,
+The :command:`make_passband` tool reads response data, and writes them
-and writes them to a :f-schema:`passband` file.
-It accepts the
+to a :f-schema:`passband` file.
+It accepts the following command-line
-following command-line arguments:
+arguments:

 .. program:: make_passband